google/exposure-notifications-server/README.md

 * Periodically generating incremental files that will be downloaded by mobile devices to perform the key matching algorithm on the mobile device.

-* Sending a public key to devices to digitally sign the incremental files with a private key on the device.
+* Sending a public key to devices, and digitally signing the incremental files with a private key.

 * Periodically deleting old temporary exposure keys.
 After 14 days, or configured time period, the exposure keys can no longer be matched to a device.